-The Law on Local Governments regulates local government units, the criteria for their establishment, their competencies, bodies, supervision over their legal instruments and activities, the protection of local governments and other issue relevant to the exercise of rights and duties relevant to local governments.
-The Law prescribes that the Republic of Serbia and/or autonomous province, may delegate specific duties in their mandate to local governments.
+The Law on Local Self-Government regulates local self-government units, the criteria for their establishment, their competencies, bodies, supervision over their legal instruments and activities, the protection of local self-governments, and other issues relevant to exercising the rights and duties of local self-governments.
+The Law prescribes that the Republic of Serbia or an autonomous province may delegate specific duties in their mandate to local self-governments.

-Social inclusion policies are regulated by a set of sector regulations, such as: the Law on Social Welfare, the Law on Financial Support for Families with Children, the Law on Preventing Discrimination against Persons with Disabilities, the Anti-Discrimination Law, the Law on Gender Equality, the Law on Employment and Insurance in Case of Unemployment, the Law on Professional Rehabilitation and Employment of Persons with Disabilities, the Law on Foundations of the Education System, the Law on Health Protection, etc.
+Social inclusion policies are regulated by a set of sector regulations, such as: the Law on Social Welfare, the Law on Financial Support for Families with Children, the Law on Prevention of Discrimination against Persons with Disabilities, the Anti-Discrimination Law, the Law on Gender Equality, the Law on Employment and Insurance in Case of Unemployment, the Law on Professional Rehabilitation and Employment of Persons with Disabilities, the Law on Foundations of the Education System, the Law on Health Protection.